 Interns who excel in their first season may be offered management positions and permanent employment here at Mountain Bounty.
 Please see our website for detailed application instructions.

 Educational Opportunities: The majority of the educational component comes through the experience of working directly on the farm; learning by doing.
 Over the years, we have developed a successful system that is also relatively simple and elegant.
 As an intern you reap the bounty of our many years of learning, passed along over the course of your internship.
 Interns are gradually given more and more responsibility, to the extent they are individually ready.
 We believe that being allowed to take charge of something important, and also being allowed to make mistakes, is one of the richest and most effective ways to learn.
-Additionally, each intern is responsible for a project of their own, like irrigating crops, greenhouse care, or leading all washing and packing of produce.
-Toward the end of the season, we occasionally take field trips to other farms in the area, and regularly throughout the season, we take time to sit down after work for intern-directed Q&A discussions (topics like "farm business management").
+Toward the end of the season, we occasionally take field trips to other farms in the area, and regularly throughout the season, we take time to sit down after work for intern-directed Q&A discussions (topics like farm business management).
 We love to teach and are stimulated by people who are excited about learning.
 Long hours in the field provide the perfect opportunity to see what works and what doesn't, as well as plenty of discussion about why.